 I vividly remember him sitting in my husband’s rocking chair and turning the pages.
 Every time he turned and saw a new page he would say “ahhhhhh.”
 Every time.
 Men of his generation did not express emotion well, and I knew that he was moved.
 A long, drawn-out “ahhhhhh” was all he could muster.
 When he got to the end, he flipped it back to the beginning and went through it again.
 I think he wasn’t ready to meet my searching gaze.

 This post is the third in a 3-part series entitled Holiday Photo Gift Ideas.
 This post covers photo gifts that will be cherished for generations.

-Download my free holiday gift planner so you can map out what photo gifts you want to give and to whom.
-I’ll also add you to my mailing list to receive my weeklyish updates.
+Download my free Holiday Gift Planner so you can map out what photo gifts you want to give and to whom.
+I’ll also send you my free Getting Started Checklist and send you my weeklyish updates.
 I never share your information and there’s an unsubscribe link at the bottom of every email.

 Photo Books Make the Best Photo Gifts

 Of all the photo gifts one can make, I believe the one that has the most value is the photo book.
 Whether it’s a handmade scrapbook, or a digitally designed and printed hard- or soft-bound book, there are several reasons behind this belief.